hraberg/deuce/README.md

 **2015-03-08 deuce.js**

 I've spent the last month hacking on an unfinished JavaScript Zile clone which lives under [`resources/public`](https://github.com/hraberg/deuce/blob/master/resources/public), see the `README` in that directory.
 This is not an actual port of Emacs, and there's no Emacs Lisp, but I definitely plan to add Clojure into the mix.
 The idea is to eventually learn from both this experiment and Deuce proper to find an approach forward.
-Now time has come to work elsewhere.
+Now the time has come to work elsewhere for a bit.
 To be continued.

 **2015-02-06**